saulrichardson/solstice/src/injestion/README.md

 # Ingestion Module

-Advanced PDF processing with two specialized pipelines optimized for different document types.
+PDF processing with layout detection and text extraction.

 ## Overview

-The ingestion module provides intelligent document processing with automatic text correction, layout detection, and structure preservation.
-It features two distinct pipelines:
+The ingestion module provides PDF processing with layout detection and text extraction.
+Two pipelines:

-1. **Scientific Pipeline** (`scientific/`): Optimized for academic papers, clinical trials, and research documents
+1. **Scientific Pipeline** (`scientific/`): For academic papers and research documents
-2. **Marketing Pipeline** (`marketing/`): Specialized for marketing materials with complex layouts
+2. **Marketing Pipeline** (`marketing/`): For marketing materials with complex layouts

-Both pipelines leverage shared utilities for text processing, storage management, and visualization.

 ## Module Structure